vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 GNU Autoconf
-- autoconf  Create configure from configure.ac.
+- autoconf  Create configure from configure.ac .
-- autoheader  Create config.h.infrom configure.ac.
+- autoheader  Create config.h.in from configure.ac.
 - autoreconf  Run all tools in the right order.
 - autoscan  Scan sources for common portability problems,and related macros missing from configure.ac.
 - autoupdate  Update obsolete macros in configure.ac.